 Maybe you’ve stuck a few pineapple chunks along with some chicken and bell peppers on a kebab skewer and stuck it on the grill before, but have you ever grilled fruit all by itself?
 When you grill fruit it evaporates some of the water in it, concentrating the sugars.
 And, the sugars on the surface of the fruit that touch the grill get caramelized, creating flecks of crunchy, sweet goodness.

 Most fruits work well on the grill if they're coated lightly with a healthy oil so they don't stick and then cooked over indirect heat.
 Here are 10 recipes for fruits you can grill that should have you firing up the coals all summer and experimenting.

-- Nectarines.
 Stone fruits are wonderful on the grill.
-This recipe for Grilled Nectarines with Brown Sugar Mascarpone makes a simple dessert that can be grilled on the coals after the main meal has been grilled.
+This recipe for Grilled Nectarines with Mascarpone makes a simple dessert that can be grilled on the coals after the main meal has been grilled.

-- Bananas.
-If you’ve ever had bananas cooked up for Bananas Foster, you'll know how good warm bananas can be.
+If you’ve ever had bananas cooked up for bananas Foster, you'll know how good warm bananas can be.
 Imagine how good they'll be caramelized on the grill.
-Try Grilled Bananas with Cinnamon and Rum Syrup for a grown up grilled treat.
+Try Honey Rum Grilled Bananas for a grown up grilled treat.